robjwells/robjwells.github.io/content/posts/2020/05/24/scheduling-posts-in-hugo/index.md

 ---

 I actually now have a [Beeminder goal][bm] to ensure that I write a post a month — well, I was being lenient with myself so it’s every 31 days.
-It’s set for a maximum 31 safe days, so I feel that scheduling once a week is enough to tamp down any short-term blog-mania while also not gaming the Beeminder goal too much by scheduling posts at 31-day intervals.
-(Perhaps this is a sign though that I can set the goal to have a shorter period, but at the moment I have enough commitments that I feel comfortable doing so.)
+It’s also set for a maximum 31 safe days, so I feel that scheduling once a week is enough to tamp down any short-term blog-mania while also not gaming the Beeminder goal too much by scheduling posts at 31-day intervals.
+(Perhaps this is a sign though that I can set the goal to have a shorter period, but at the moment I have enough commitments that I don’t feel comfortable doing so.)

 [Hugo]: https://gohugo.io/
 [figure-post]: /2020/05/keyboard-maestro-macro-to-insert-images-into-blog-posts/